 BUILDING YOUR CONFIDENCE?
 WRESTLING WITH COMPLEXITIES?

-In supervising and supporting therapists I repeatedly experience profound respect for the energy, capacity, and commitment my colleagues offer to their clients’ wellbeing.
+In consulting with, and supporting therapists, I repeatedly experience profound respect for the energy, capacity, and commitment my colleagues offer to their clients’ wellbeing.
 I have easily leaned into the role of feeling supportive, encouraging and protective, always aware of the incredible opportunity that these relationships offer for mutual growth.
 As therapists, we are specialized in being “other” focused in our caregiving and it is crucial that we have safe connected peer relationships in which we can focus on and get support for the “me” within the “we” of our relationships with our clients.

 I offer one on one consultation.
 You bring your needs, challenges, questions, and goals and we work on them together in a flexible and collaborative way which integrates theory to the degree you are interested.
 A rich part of our work can be to use present moment body focussed awareness and reflection to notice and name changes in nervous system states.
 We can also explore the attachment style of your client as well as the attachment style that you lean toward with different clients.

 The deepest development I have experienced, as well as supported others with, combines consultation with periods of deeper therapy work to integrate the learning in a personal way.
 It is crucial to pay attention to readiness, safety, and interest, and when it fits, to make use of our relationship to support your integration of implicit energy and narrative from within, increasing harmony amongst parts of self.
 At their best, consulting relationships are highly integrative, and a more deeply integrated you means a more effective you for Holding Space with your clients.